About Endzone - A World Apart

 Players have to rebuild civilization...

-For any city building game to be successful, it has to have an excellent user interface and make executing commands and movements as easy as possible.
+For any city-building game to be successful, it has to have an excellent user interface and make executing commands and movements as easy as possible.
 Thankfully, Endzone succeeds in this regard.
 It uses a variety of control panels that are easy to switch between.
 Management, commands, and builders are all easy to order around.
-Building is a breeze, and the game's graphics nicely shift between constructed buildings and buildings that are in progress.
+The building is a breeze, and the game's graphics nicely shift between constructed buildings and buildings that are in progress.
 At the same time, alerts and pings will alert you when something occurs that you have to pay attention to.
-This dramatically enhances your ability to respond, in real-time, to the events of the game.
+This dramatically enhances your ability to respond, in real time, to the events of the game.

 Inexpensive, Evolving, and Replayable

 Endzone - A World Apart is a unique survival city-builder developed by Gentlymad Studios.
-The game originally released in 2020 on Early Access but the full version is currently available for download for about $20, barring a sale.
+The game was originally released in 2020 on Early Access but the full version is currently available for download for about $20, barring a sale.
 You can also purchase a special edition version of the game.
 It's also worth noting that the game added new features once it exited Early Access.
-As such, it is possible that more features will come out in the future.
+As such, more features may come out in the future.

 TL;DR